mkistler/azure-api-style-guide/docs/azure-ruleset.md

 ### az-schema-names-convention

-Schema names should be UpperCamelCase.
+Schema names should be Pascal case.

 ### az-success-response-body

-All success responses except 202 & 204 should define a response body.
+All success responses except 202 and 204 should define a response body.

 ### az-success-response-nobody